sighupio/fury-kubernetes-auth/README.md

 > ℹ️ read more on [Dex's readme](katalog/dex/README.md).

-⛔️ Before proceeding, follow the instructions in [Pomerium's package readme](katalog/pomerium/README.md) and [Gangway's readme](katalog/gangway/README.md) to configure them.
+⛔️ Before proceeding, follow the instructions in [Pomerium's package readme](katalog/pomerium/README.md) and [Gangplank's readme](katalog/gangplank/README.md) to configure them.

 6. Finally, to deploy the module to your cluster, execute: